learningsomethingnew/podcast_summary/README.md

 ### Which languages are supported?
 * English
 While Whisper does support additional languages, with varying degrees of accuracy, I don't know enough of the various languages to validate if the summarization is even in the "good enough" category.
 Reach out if you want to help.

+### How do I get the RSS Feed XML?
+An easy trick to do is to find the podcast on Apple Podcast by googling "PODCASTNAMEHERE Apple Podcasts", navigate to it, copy the URL to that specific podcast, paste the url on [this website](https://www.labnol.org/podcast/) and then copy the link in "View RSS Feed".

 ### How do I track progress?
 After you click the run button, scroll down to the bottom to see the logs to see the progress.